Olympic Games in Paris: Revolution or same old story?

 Despite the Games enjoying an audience in the billions and millions of visitors flocking to the event itself, few cities want to host them.

 Twelve cities competed to host the 2004 event, Athens won.
 Ten cities competed to host the 2008 ones, Beijing won.
 Only nine cities wanted to host the XXX Olympic Games, with seven and then five potential organisers entering the subsequent competitions.
-Only two applied for 2024 event.
-Who would be interested for the next events?
+Only two applied for the 2024 events.
+Who would be interested in the upcoming events?
 In fact, this is not the first time that the Olympic movement has been in crisis.
-Right from the very beginning, despite the huge success of the first Olympics in 1896, it encountered problems in the preparation of subsequent events.
+Right from the very beginning, despite the considerable success of the first Olympics in 1896, it encountered problems in the preparation of subsequent events.
 The hope for a breakthrough came at the end of the Second World War and the harnessing of sport by the world’s superpowers to the Cold War political struggle, of which the German Olympics of 1936 were somewhat infamously the inspiration.

 The second problem is, of course, money.
 From the first modern Olympics until the late 1960s, competitions were held in major American and European cities that already had existing infrastructure.
 Between 1956 and 1972, the number of athletes competing more than doubled, thus forcing the development of sports infrastructure.
 Montreal, which hosted the XXI Summer Olympics in 1976, incurred such enormous costs as a result that it took the city as long as thirty years to settle the bills.
 The controversy over the financial demands imposed by the IOC was so great that the idea of the Games came into question.
 Which led to Los Angeles negotiating the use of already existing infrastructure for the event in 1984.